-The number of people signing up with mobile money transfer apps have boosted over the past 2 years.
-After all, the admirable qualities make them an accessible, convenient, and cost-efficient way to send and receive funds online.
+The number of people signing up with mobile money transfer apps has boosted over the past 2 years.
+However, sending money by remittances through money transfer operators will get you the best remittance rates to send money from the United Kingdom to India, for example.
+Still, the admirable qualities of mobile transfer apps make them an accessible, convenient, and cost-efficient way to send and receive funds online.

 However, there is a need to closely assess the risks associated with the use of such apps.

 This has become necessary after analyzing how consumers are growing more resistant to sharing financial information online.
 Majority of them now want government regulators to do more to mitigate the losses and hacking events that take place every year.

 The Simplistic Designs For Most Money Transfer Apps May Have Resulted In Certain Technical Issues